 Observation 1: In order to reduce the latency of XR conversational video data in some scenarios, the AS needs to provide data boosting indication to the 5G network, and then the 5G network provides direct or indirect data boosting indication to the NG-RAN.

-SA2 has agreed to define that such data boosting (namely "expedited transfer indication") enabled firstly by the AF during the PDU Session Establishment procedure, then the AS send out the data boosting indication in the RTP HE of traffic payload of XR application.
-Data boosting may be used for non-GBR QoS flow only.
-SA2 has agreed to use different 5QI for the data boosting, i.e. before the data boosting, the application traffic is transmitted with a given 5QI (e.g. 20 ms PDB).
-After the data boosting is received in the UPF, the UPF will move the application traffic into a QoS Flow with high performance 5QI (e.g. 5 ms PDB).
+SA2 has agreed in TR 23.700-70 [2] conclusions to define that such data boosting (namely "expedited transfer indication", ETI) is enabled firstly by the AF during the PDU Session Establishment procedure, followed by AS marking the data boosting indication in the RTP HE of traffic payload of XR application.
+Data boosting may be used for non-GBR QoS flow only with reflective QoS to simultaneously boost data transfer in DL and UL alike.
+SA2 has agreed to use an additional different 5QI for the data boosting than the regular 5QI, i.e. before/after the data boosting, the application traffic is transmitted with a given 5QI (e.g. 20 ms PDB).
+When the data boosting indication is received in the UPF, the UPF will move the application traffic into a higher precedence QoS Flow with higher performance 5QI (e.g. 5 ms PDB) than the regular one (e.g., 20 ms PDB).

-One key part of data boosting is how the AS can provide in-band data boosting indication to the 5G network.
-One simple way is to define the data boosting indication in the RTP HE (e.g., the RTP HE for PDU Set marking).
-The AS needs to stop providing the data boosting indication to the 5G network after some time if the data rate and or latency is sufficient for the application.
+One key part of data boosting is how the AS can provide in-band data boosting indication (or alternatively ETI) to the 5G network.
+One simple way is to define the data boosting indication in the RTP HE (e.g., the RTP HE for PDU Set marking, RTP HE for dynamic traffic characteristics or a dedicated RTP HE for ETI).
+The AS needs to stop providing the data boosting indication to the 5G network after some time if the regular 5QI data rate and/or latency are sufficient for the application.
 However, based on static local policies (as indicated by the PCF), the 5G network can still stop the data boosting even if the DL data carry the data boosting indication.

 Observation 2: The AS can provide in-band data boosting indication to the 5G network with the data needed for boosting in the RTP HE.
 The AS stops providing the data boosting indication to the 5G network after some time.